AI in Data Management: Benefits, Examples, and Best Practices

 AI in data management use cases

 AI can enhance nearly every part of the data management process.
-Here are some of the most common and impactful ways it’s being used:

 AI identifies duplicates, flags anomalies, and detects inconsistencies, improving accuracy before data reaches dashboards or reports.